Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 Top 10 Valentine’s Day Facts and Statistics

-10. The first Valentine’s Day cards were mass-produced in the U.S. in 1847.
+10. Mass production: The first mass-produced Valentine’s Day cards in the U.S. date back to 1847.

 40 Valentine’s Day Facts and Statistics